Washington Initiative 692: Text of initiative

 This measure would permit the medical use of marijuana by patients with certain terminal or debilitating conditions.
 Non-medical use of marijuana would still be prohibited.
 Physicians would be authorized to advise patients about the risks and benefits of the medical use of marijuana.
 Qualifying patients and their primary caregivers would be protected from prosecution if they possess marijuana solely for medical use by the patient.
 Certain additional restrictions and limitations are detailed in the measure.

 Election results

-In addition to passing statewide, the initiative also passed in every individual county in Washington state except the following: Adams, Cowlitz, Garfield, Grant, Klickitat, Lewis, Lincoln, Stevens, and Yakima.
+In addition to passing statewide, the initiative was rejected in 9 counties: Adams, Cowlitz, Garfield, Grant, Klickitat, Lewis, Lincoln, Stevens, and Yakima.

 Campaign organization

 The campaign to pass I-692 was funded by a California-based non-profit organization called Americans for Medical Rights.
 This group was funded by businessmen George Soros, John Sperling, and Peter Lewis.